CodeWringer/ambersteel/documents/en/ruleset/rules.md

 On the other hand, failure doesn't have to be absolute.
 The degree of failure can allow for a "failing forward" - a success, but with complications, whose severity depends on the number of failures.

 #### Creative Test
-Also known as a **skill challenge**, this type of test asks the player(s) to pick and justify the skill(s) and attribute(s) to use in a given situation.
+Also known as a **skill challenge**, this type of test asks the player(s) to pick and justify the skill(s) or attribute to use in a given situation.
 Players are encouraged to think creatively, come up with and describe their solutions.

-Whether the attribute(s) and skill(s) in question can apply to resolve the situation at hand, lies at the **GM**'s discretion.
+Whether the attribute or skill(s) in question can apply to resolve the situation at hand, lies at the **GM**'s discretion.

 #### Opposed Test
 Also known as a *versus test*, this type of test occurs, when two characters come into opposition.
 Who wins, and by how much, is determined by comparing the number of **positives** of each character.
 The one with the most **positives** is the winner.